-Welcome to Classroom, we developed this tool to help you facilitate and manage your students’ Internet activity during class.
-With Classroom, you can monitor web traffic, respond to the students who need help, and so much more.
+Welcome to Relay Classroom, we developed this tool to help you facilitate and manage your students’ Internet activity during class.
+With Relay Classroom, you can monitor web traffic, respond to the students who need help, and so much more.

 Step 1- Add Classes

-The first step in setting up Classroom is importing your users (teachers and students), your groups, and your memberships.
+The first step in setting up Relay Classroom is importing your users (teachers and students), your groups, and your memberships.
 You can do this using your student information system (SIS) at Launch > Admin Tools > SIS.
-You will need to log into Launch with your Classroom credentials.
+You will need to log into Launch with your Relay Classroom credentials.

 If you need some help setting up your SIS integration, take a look at our community site documentation on SIS integration basics.